-In this scenario, each Participant, in character, is responding to the adaptation and resilience proposals, using the prompts provided under ‘Round two’ on their character card – and also elaborating their own ideas and responding to others (up to 15 min).
-In this group reflection at the tables, the Facilitator (Disaster Risk Management Officer) invites a discussion.
+In this scenario, each Participant, in character, is responding to the adaptation and resilience proposals, using the prompts provided under ‘Round two’ on their character card – and also elaborating their own ideas and responding to others.
+In this group reflection, the Facilitator (Disaster Risk Management Officer) invites a discussion.

-First, for the Participants: what emotions did they feel?
+First, for the Participants: what emotions do they feel?
 What frustrations, hopes, opportunities – why?
 Were the barriers to their participation (in the planning and implementation) something that they felt could be adequately addressed in a climate resilient development programme – if so, how?
 What other actions and changes would be required to enable them to participate and benefit more fully? (up to 5-10 minutes per character).

-Second, for the Facilitator (Disaster Risk Management Officer character), how did the perspectives of the different characters change the Disaster Risk Management Officer’s mind?
-(10 min)
+Second, for the Facilitator (Disaster Risk Management Officer character), how do the perspectives of the different characters change the Disaster Risk Management Officer’s mind? (up to 5 minutes).